analytic-bias/Is-Prime/README.md

 ## The algorithm has been implemented in the following languages:

-**The enemy of L-rd Alan and L-rd Alonzo will be marked with a strikethrough line in the list below.**
+**The enemies of L-rd Alan and L-rd Alonzo will be marked with a strikethrough line in the list below.**

 - ABPLWNL
 - ActionScript